Kapunda

 Kapunda faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.8%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
-Bachelor degrees are the most common university qualifications, held by 9.5% of residents, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent among residents aged 15 and above, with 41.0% holding such qualifications.
+The area's university qualification rate is 12.8%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent (9.5%), followed by graduate diplomas (1.7%) and postgraduate qualifications (1.6%).
+Vocational credentials are also common, with 41.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (9.2%) and certificates (31.8%).

-Advanced diplomas account for 9.2%, while certificates make up 31.8%.
-A total of 23.7% of the population is actively engaged in formal education.
-This includes 10.2% in primary education, 6.4% in secondary education, and 2.6% pursuing tertiary education.
+A total of 23.7% of the population is actively engaged in formal education, comprising 10.2% in primary, 6.4% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education